alirezamarahel/alirezamarahel.github.io/_pages/about.md

 <!--[^1]: Please navigate using the top menubar.
 You can come back to this page by clicking **Alireza Marahel** icon at the top left corner.-->

-**Field of Interest:** Quantitative Economics, Climate Policy, Financial Econometrics, Machine Learning
+**Field of Interest:** Financial Econometrics, Machine Learning, Quantitative Economics, Climate Policy

 For my résumé, [click here](/files/AlirezaMarahel_Resume.pdf).